JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2016-04-30-how-to-install-virtualbox-5-guest-additions-on-centos-7.md

 comments: false
 ---

 So last night I had to upgate to VirtualBox 5 due to installing the new MAC os.
-After installing VirutalBox5 I wanted to setup my guest linux which I like to use CentOS 7.
+After installing VirtualBox 5 I wanted to setup my guest linux which I like to use CentOS 7.

-I did the basic install of CentOS7 but then wanted to add the VirtualBox Guest Additions but I was going so many errors.
+I did the basic install of CentOS7 but then wanted to add the VirtualBox Guest Additions but I was getting so many errors trying to get the Virtual Box Guest Additions to install.

 After doing some research and playing around I found all the packages that you need to have installed on CentOS7 before trying to install the VirtualBox Guest Addition.

 In this post I am going to show you a quick and easy way to install everything you need.